urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch10.markdown

 least two cores - inner for the tiles, outer for the functions.

 All that remains is this mysterious `p` field.
-If you are an OO geek of a certain flavor and have been arrested with a spraycan once or twice for writing "BERTRAND MEYER IS GOD" graffiti, you may be familiar with the concept of *variance*.
+If you are an OO geek of a certain flavor who was once busted with a Sharpie for writing "BERTRAND MEYER IS GOD" on a Muni bus, you may be familiar with the broad language concept of *variance*.

 Polymorphism in Hoon supports four kinds of variance: `%gold` (invariant), `%lead` (bivariant), `%zinc` (covariant), and